*This post may contain affiliate links. Please see my disclosure for more details!*

 - Once the mixture is all scooped, put your truffles into the freezer for half an hour or till they are completely solid!

-- Once they're coated, melt your White chocolate and drizzle over the truffles!
-Leave to set in the fridge till solid.
-Enjoy!
+- Once they're coated, melt your white chocolate and drizzle over the truffles!
+Leave to set in the fridge until solid.

 Notes